 This module exposes students to the fundamental concepts of business analytics to develop effective analyses and reporting solutions.
 It explores the use of business and technical tools such as data warehousing, three-dimensional data modelling, aggregation, and pivoting.
 These tools support managers in the analysis of key business data in order to make good business decisions and design appropriate business strategies.
 Students will learn to organise data, develop spreadsheet models, design effective and user-friendly reports and automate data transformation and consolidate tasks.

 This module builds on the foundation of Business Communication 1 and creates opportunities for students to strengthen their oral and written communication.
 Students will be required to enhance their presentation skills through impromptu speeches.
-Students will also learn how to prepare a formal business report.
+Students will also learn how to prepare a business proposal.
 Job hunting and employment skills will be introduced to prepare students for a positive start to their careers.
 Students will be taught to write application letters and resumes.
 Additionally, students will learn job interview techniques through role-plays and simulations.

 This module is designed to teach students to apply the Business Models Canvas to design value propositions for businesses.
 They will learn the customer development process to build effective business models and ways to overcome the gap between strategy and execution.
 Students will also be exposed to platform businesses, franchising and live streaming as possible business models for the global economy.